Would your business grow with more content?

 Valuable content provides simple answers to everyday questions.

-Let’s be clear on something, I’m not advocating you produce a new piece of content every single day.
-Unless you’re competing against TMZ or the New York Times posting with such frequency is not necessary.
+I’m not necessarily advocating you produce a new piece of content every day.
+It would be great if you could.
+But unless you’re competing against TMZ or the New York Times posting with such frequency is not a necessity.

 7 Simple Tips for Creating Valuable Content Every Day